DCC-EX/WebThrottle-EX/README.md

 ## What you need to setup the project

-* Chromium-Based Browser version 80 or above
+* Chromium-Based Browser version 89 or above
   (Chrome, Opera, Edge)
-* You must enable the experimental Web Serial API

-To enable the Web Serial API, in your browser URL bar type:

-    chrome://flags

-Then set the **#enable-experimental-web-platform-features** flag by looking on the page for "Experimental Web Platform Features" and click on the "enable" button.
-(NOTE: Substitute the name of your browser above if you don't use Chrome)

 ## What you’ll need to use this application